walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 At the top we can see this workflow is [triggered by a push](https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#push).
 When someone hits "Merge", GitHub will perform a merge and then a push in the background so this is effectively what we want. (there isn't a "merge" event we can hook onto)

 There is a job to announce that the apply process is running.
-This is just for UX as it can take several moments for the actual results of the apply to appear.
+This is just for UX as it can take several minutes for the actual results of the apply to appear.
 It makes it so there is immediate feedback right after hitting "Merge" and you don't have to sit there wondering "did it work?"

 This workflow is where the [mshick/add-pr-comment](https://github.com/mshick/add-pr-comment) action really shines.
 [It contains logic to find the relevant PR to comment on](https://github.com/mshick/add-pr-comment/blob/master/src/main.ts#L134).
 This is the only commenting action I've come across that supports this.
 The other ones will error out saying that they aren't in the context of a PR.